hyurl/sfn/docs/v05x/en-US/cli-repl.md

 This command should create a file named `zh-CN.json` in `src/locales/` directory, if the default language pack is available, the new pack will reference to it, and all you need to do is just translation.

+## REPL

+Since version 0.5.2, SFN provides an REPL window to allow you attach and interact with the running processes, very similar to Node.js built-in REPL, you can run any valid JavaScript code in the REPL, but unlike the built-in REPL runs code locally, SFN REPL will redirect the input to the corresponding server process you wished, to interact directly with that process.

+To open the REPL window, simply type the command `sfn repl <serverId>` in the terminal, where the `<serverId>` is the server you wish to attach, e.g.
+`sfn repl web-server-1` will attach the REPL session to the web-server-1.
+Once the REPL is ready, you can do almost everything you familiar with the built-in REPL.

+### `await` Statement Support

+SFN REPL provide fully support of top level `await` statements, so you're free to use this keyword to resolve any async operation and prints the final result just like you would do in the Chrome Console.